spotDL/spotify-downloader/docs/usage.md

   --format {mp3,flac,ogg,opus,m4a,wav}
                         The format to download the song in.
   --save-file SAVE_FILE
                         The file to save/load the songs data from/to.
 It has to end with .spotdl.
 If combined with the download operation, it will save the songs data to the file.
-Required for
-                        save/sync (use - to print to stdout when using save).
+                        Required for save/sync (use - to print to stdout when using save).
   --preload             Preload the download url to speed up the download process.
-  --output OUTPUT       Specify the downloaded file name format, available variables: {title}, {artists}, {artist}, {album}, {album-artist}, {genre}, {disc-number}, {disc-count}, {duration},
+  --output OUTPUT       Specify the downloaded file name format, available variables: {title}, {artists}, {artist}, {album}, {album-artist}, {genre}, {disc-number}, {disc-count},
-                        {year}, {original-date}, {track-number}, {tracks-count}, {isrc}, {track-id}, {publisher}, {list-length}, {list-position}, {list-name}, {output-ext}
+                        {duration}, {year}, {original-date}, {track-number}, {tracks-count}, {isrc}, {track-id}, {publisher}, {list-length}, {list-position}, {list-name}, {output-ext}
   --m3u [M3U]           Name of the m3u file to save the songs to.
-Defaults to {list[0]}.m3u8 If you want to generate a m3u for each list in the query use {list}, If you want to generate a m3u
+Defaults to {list[0]}.m3u8 If you want to generate a m3u for each list in the query use {list}, If you want to generate
-                        file based on the first list in the query use {list[0]}, (0 is the first list in the query, 1 is the second, etc. songs don't count towards the list number)
+                        a m3u file based on the first list in the query use {list[0]}, (0 is the first list in the query, 1 is the second, etc. songs don't count towards the list number)
   --cookie-file COOKIE_FILE
                         Path to cookies file.
-  --overwrite {skip,force,metadata}
+  --overwrite {skip,metadata,force}
                         How to handle existing/duplicate files.
-(When combined with --scan-for-songs force will remove all duplicates, and metadata will only apply metadata to the latest song and
-                        will remove the rest. ) --restrict [{none,strict,ascii}]
+(When combined with --scan-for-songs force will remove all duplicates, and metadata will only apply metadata to the latest song and will remove the rest. ) --restrict [{strict,ascii,none}]
                         Restrict filenames to a sanitized set of characters for better compatibility --print-errors        Print errors (wrong songs, failed downloads etc) on exit, useful for long playlist --save-errors SAVE_ERRORS